pihokker91/pihokker91/README.md

 - 👋 Hi, I’m Peter Pihokker
 - 👀 I’m interested in Java backend, and Web development as well
-- 🌱 I’m currently learning Java, HTML, CSS, JS
+- 🌱 I’m currently learning Java, HTML, CSS, and JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 pihokker91@gmail.com

 <!---
 pihokker91/pihokker91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.